-- 1. In line with Government policies, drop all Green Belt Sites from the plan.
-Concentrate, as Government documents insist, on brown field sites across the Vale (NPPF, 2012, especially Section, 'Councils Must Protect Our Green Belt Land', October 2014) - 2.
+- 1. Implement full and inclusive consultation with residents and communities. - 2.
+In line with Government policies drop all Green Belt Sites from the plan and concentrate, as Government documents insist, on brown field sites across the Vale (NPPF, 2012, especially Section 9, 'Councils Must Protect Our Green Belt Land', October 2014) - 3.
 Scrutinise and retest the SHMA in line with the SHMA author's own caveats about housing need and projected numbers (paragraph 3.11).
-Take heed of the SHMA author's insistence that 'environmental constraints or issues related to congestion and local infrastructure' are 'very relevant issues in considering how much development can be sustainably accommodated and where new development should be located' (paragraph 4.11). - 3.
-Concentrate on sites with existing adequate infrastructure and facilities and/or those that can be expanded quickly and sensitively to meet defensible housing need without harming the environment and minimising negative effects on existing communities. - 4.
+Heed the SHMA author's insistence that 'environmental constraints or issues related to congestion and local infrastructure' are 'very relevant issues in considering how much development can be sustainably accommodated and where new development should be located' (paragraph 4.11). - 4.
+Concentrate on sites with existing adequate infrastructure and facilities and/or those that can be expanded quickly and sensitively to meet defensible housing need without harming the environment and minimising negative effects on existing communities. - 5.
 Concentrate on areas where expansion would be beneficial including those where developing infrastructure (transport hubs such as new rail stations) would be welcomed and enhance existing and expanding communities.
-Core Policy 19: Reopening of Grove Railway Station is one example. - 5.
-Take on board Government initiatives such as Garden Cities linked to existing and developing infrastructure.
+Core Policy 19: Reopening of Grove Railway Station is one example.

+6. Take on board Government initiatives such as Garden Cities linked to existing and developing infrastructure.
 One example is Oxford Parkway linking by 2016 Oxford Rail Station with Bicester (designated Garden City) and stations to the North plus stations to London Marylebone.